illyfrancis/scribble/docs/draft.md

 Note however, the validity of the second approach depends on the business requirements in that it may not be sufficient to rely on properties defined in relationships.

-#### Concurrency

-For high performance and throughput it is assumed that the runtime model of the design will utilize multiple threads.
-However concurrent programming in any programming language requires expert knowledge and experience to achieve the goal.
-And the concurrency model becomes even more difficult to manage when replication and distribution comes into consideration.

-In Java, since version 5 the platform includes concurrency APIs and it continues to enhance its features in each releases with Fork/Join framework available in Java 7 being the latest major features (not including upcoming Java 8).

- Generally speaking the support for concurrent programming in Java has improved

-??? what am I talking about here ???

-The expectation is that the core module's execution model is not single threaded.

-For the purpose of performance and thread

-what is there to talk about?

-* event dispatch? multi-thread?
-* thread model?

-#### Concurrent access ???

-* Multi thread?

-#### VUS reference Id generation

-The generated Id must be unique and must withstand system restart.
-The uniqueness must be also guaranteed across multiple instances in the case of distributed VUS core components.

 ## Operational Concerns

 The current version of the BRD does not stipulate the detail requirements regarding operational functions such as reporting or monitoring.
 It is assumed that the further business analysis and detailed requirements to be provided in due course on which the detailed design will be based.